NishantBisht08/NoSQLvsSQL/Postgre Documentation/readme.md

 Sample social media data in JSON format, useful for NoSQL imports, backup, or debugging.

-3. Python Utilities/Scripts

-feed1.py, follows.py, posts.py, messages.py, notifications.py, user_profiles.py, users.py
-Python scripts to generate, parse, or manipulate data, or automate tasks like exporting/importing between formats.

-4. SQL Schema/Utils
+3. SQL Schema/Utils

 drop.sql
 Script to drop existing database tables for cleanup or reset purposes.

-5. schema.sql
+4. schema.sql

 Database schema definition for all tables required by the social media app.

-6. Documentation
+5. Documentation

 readme.md